WangHewei16/B25-based-Information-Retrieval-System/README.md

 ### 2.1 Documents

-The documents are contained in the documents directory.
+The documents are contained in the ``documents" directory.
 Each file in this directory contains one document.
 The document ID is the filename.
 All files are plain text.

 ### 2.2 Standard Queries